maybeLynd/XivUI/README.md

 This merges and reskins a set of classic FFXI UI addons into one addon with an in-game config menu, along with some custom additions for a few of them with a focus on recreating as much of the FFXIV placements/visuals as possible.

+> [!WARNING]
+> I play with DgVoodoo and the Windower Large Address Aware on so it's possible that performance can vary depending on machine.

 </details>

 ---